privacysandbox/protected-auction-key-value-service/docs/GCP_Terraform_vars.md

     If true, use the Confidential space debug image.
 Else use the prod image, which does not allow SSH.
 The images containing the service logic will run on top of this image and have their own prod and debug builds.

+-   **use_existing_collector**

+    Whether to use existing otel collector or not.
+If true, resources for new otel collector will not be deployed.

 -   **use_existing_service_mesh**